-Example #1: Removing rows with same First Name
+Example 1: Removing rows with the same First Name

-As shown in the image, the rows with same names were removed from data frame.
+As shown in the image, the rows with the same names were removed from a data frame.

 In this example, rows having all values will be removed.
-Since the csv file isn’t having such a row, a random row is duplicated and inserted in data frame first.
+Since the CSV file isn’t having such a row, a random row is duplicated and inserted into the data frame first.

 As shown in the output image, the length after removing duplicates is 999.
 Since the keep parameter was set to False, all of the duplicate rows were removed.